 Opponents believe that since NH has one of the largest legislatures in the world, citizens have ample access to their elected representatives and do not need the power of a referendum.
 Opponents also point to the experience of California, where statewide referendums are often “bought” by special interest groups that pay for aggressive advertising campaigns.

 In January 2012, Rep. David Bates (R-Windham) proposed CACR 21 to allow voters to veto state laws by referendum.
-The House sent the resolution to interim study.
+The House sent the resolution to interim study, effectively killing the bill.